fish906/docker-weather/README.md

     - Current Conditions: Shows the current temperature, weather description, cloudiness, and rain probability.
     - Weather Icon: Displays an icon representing the current weather condition.

-2. 24-Hour Hourly Forecast:
+2. 48-Hour Hourly Forecast:
-    - Temperature and Rain Probability: Provides a detailed hourly forecast for the next 24 hours.
+    - Temperature and Rain Probability: Provides forecast for the next 24 hours in three hour intervals.
     - Graphical Representation: The forecast data is displayed using a line chart created with Chart.js, including a vivid graphical representation of temperature and rain probability.
-    - Data Labels: Values are shown at each data point on the chart for better readability.
     - NOTE: I'm using OpenWeatherAPI to get weather data.
 Due to API limitations, the forecast currently provides just 3-hour intervals.
+However there is a paid version which can provide an hourly forecast.

 3. Live Rain Radar:
     - Embedded Radar: Integrates an interactive rain radar from Windy.com to show live precipitation data for your location.
 The radar provides an up-to-date view of rain patterns in the area.

-4. Automatic Data Updates:
-    - Refresh Interval: The weather data is refreshed every 10 minutes to ensure up-to-date information.
-    - NOTE: The free version of the OpenWeatherAPI only allows for 1000 calls per day (that's still one call per 1.5 minutes).

-5. Dynamic Content:
+4. Dynamic Content:
     - Website Title and Header: Both the website title and the main header text are set dynamically using environment variables, allowing easy customization without altering the code.

-6. User Interface:
+5. User Interface:
     - Design: The dashboard features a sleek design ensuring a visually appealing and user-friendly experience.
     - NOTE: The frontend is still under construcation and will be updatet in the future.
     - Responsiveness: The design adapts to different screen sizes for optimal viewing on both desktop and mobile devices.